zimaxnet/secai-framework/docs/about/index.md

 permalink: /about/
 ---

-# About This Research
+# About the SecAI Framework
 {: .no_toc }

-Background, methodology, and team behind the Cursor Security Research Wiki.
+Background, methodology, and team behind the SecAI Framework.
 {: .fs-6 .fw-300 }

 ## Table of contents